apache/incubator-kie-tools/README.md

 Below you can find all modules used to build the Kogito Images

+- [kogito-data-index-common](modules/kogito-data-index-common): Data Index common module.
+- [kogito-data-index-infinispan](modules/kogito-data-index-infinispan): Installs and Configure the infinispan data-index jar inside the image.
-- [kogito-data-index](modules/kogito-data-index): Installs and Configure the data-index jar inside the image.
+- [kogito-data-index-mongodb](modules/kogito-data-index-mongodb): Installs and Configure the mongodb data-index jar inside the image.
 - [kogito-trusty](modules/kogito-trusty): Installs and Configure the trusty jar inside the image.
 - [kogito-explainability](modules/kogito-explainability): Installs and Configure the explainability jar inside the image.
 - [kogito-epel](modules/kogito-epel): Configures the epel repository on the target image.